-Former Trump University Student Wants Out Of 25 M Settlement And Seeks Trial
+Former Trump University Student Wants Out Of $25 Million Settlement, Seeks Trial

-On November 18 of last year, Donald Trump attempted to settle a class action Trump University lawsuit, in the hopes of making it quietly go away before he took the oath of office.
-This, after a University of Utah professor wrote a report titled “Trump University and Presidential Impeachment” a report noting that actions Donald Trump took with this case could be considered impeachable offenses if found by a court to be fraud and racketeering.
+On November 18 of last year, Donald Trump attempted to settle a class-action Trump University lawsuit in the hopes of making it quietly go away before he took the oath of office.
+This, after a University of Utah professor wrote a report titled “Trump University and Presidential Impeachment,” a report noting that actions Donald Trump took with this case could be considered impeachable offenses if found by a court to be fraud and racketeering.
 Politico reports that yesterday, a former consumer of the business called Trump University filed an objection to the November 18 settlement saying she wants to take the president to court over her individual Trump University case.

 This opens a new can of very uncomfortable worms for Donald Trump.
 The lawyer representing Donald Trump in the matter told the New York Daily News, “This is a serious issue.”